oalkelani/oalkelani.gtihub.io/docs/README.md

 permalink: /
 ---
 # **Documentation**
-> How this project works and how to maintain your own
+> How this project works and how to maintain your own YAZEED

 <div align="center">
     <a href="https://github.com/MichaelCurrin/gh-pages-no-jekyll/generate">